Severe combined immunodeficiency (non-human): Horses

 SCID is one of six genetic diseases known to affect horses of Arabian bloodlines, and the only one of the six for which there is a DNA test to determine if a given horse is a carrier of the allele.
+The only known form of horse SCID involves mutation in DNA-PKcs.

 Unlike SCID in humans, which can be treated, for horses, to date, the condition remains a fatal disease.
 When a horse is heterozygous for the gene, it is a carrier, but perfectly healthy and has no symptoms at all.
 If two carriers are bred together, however, classic Mendelian genetics indicate that there is a 50% chance of any given mating producing a foal that is a carrier heterozygous for the gene, and a 25% risk of producing a foal affected by the disease.
 If a horse is found to carry the gene, the breeder can choose to geld a male or spay a female horse so that they cannot reproduce, or they can choose to breed the known carrier only to horses that have been tested and found to be "clear" of the gene.
 In either case, careful breeding practices can avoid ever producing an SCID-affected foal.

 Dogs

 There are two known types of SCID in dogs, an X chromosome-linked form that is very similar to X-SCID in humans, and an autosomal recessive form that is similar to the disease in Arabian horses and SCID mice.

-X-SCID in dogs is seen in Basset Hounds and Cardigan Welsh Corgis.
+X-SCID in dogs (caused by IL2RG mutation) is seen in Basset Hounds and Cardigan Welsh Corgis.
 Because it is an X-linked disease, females are carriers only and disease is seen in males exclusively.
 It is caused by a mutation in the gene for the cytokine receptor common gamma chain.
 Recurring infections are seen and affected animals usually do not live beyond three to four months.
 Characteristics include a poorly developed thymus gland, decreased T-lymphocytes and IgG, absent IgA, and normal quantities of IgM.
 A common cause of death is canine distemper, which develops following vaccination with a modified live distemper virus vaccine.
 Due to its similarity to X-SCID in humans, breeding colonies of affected dogs have been created in order to study the disease and test treatments, particularly bone marrow transplantation and gene therapy.

 The autosomal recessive form of SCID has been identified in one line of Jack Russell Terriers.
-It is caused by a loss of DNA protein kinase, which leads to faulty V(D)J recombination.
+It is caused by a loss of DNA protein kinase (DNA-PKcs aka PRKDC), which leads to faulty V(D)J recombination.
 V(D)J recombination is necessary for recognition of a diverse range of antigens from bacteria, viruses, and parasites.
 It is characterized by nonfunctional T and B-lymphocytes and a complete lack of gammaglobulins.
 Death is secondary to infection.
 Differences between this disease and the form found in Bassets and Corgis include a complete lack of IgM and the presence of the disease in females.